npartovi/extend-shopify-sdk/index.md

 ---

 As part of the checkout process, customers often update product quantities in their cart.
-The cart normalization feature will automatically adjust the quantity of Extend Protection Plans as the customer adjusts the quantity of the product they relate to.
+The cart normalization feature will automatically adjust the quantity of Extend protection plans as the customer adjusts the quantity of the product they relate to.
 If a customer increases or decreases the quantity of products, the quantity for the related warranties in the cart should increase or decrease as well.
-In addition, if a customer has completely removed a product from the cart, any related warranties should be removed from the cart as well so the customer does not accidentally purchase a protection plan without a product.
+In addition, if a customer has completely removed a product from the cart, any related warranties should be removed from the cart so the customer does not accidentally purchase a protection plan without a product.

 To leverage cart normalization, you need to add the Extend normalize function to the cart integration script.
 First add the `cart` variable: